RustFields/rustfields.github.io/implementation/implementation-issues.md

 }
 ```

-This choice ultimately poses a problem when attempting to compose two constructs, due to the aforementioned borrowing limitation:
+This choice ultimately poses a problem when attempting to compose two constructs due to the aforementioned borrowing limitation:

 ```rust
 let mut l = L::new();